TheRealBarenziah/imgbb-uploader/README.md

   .then((response) => console.log(response))
   .catch((error) => console.error(error));

+/*
-/* same output structure as above, unless you provided name and/or expiration values; in that case you'll see response.expiration and/or response.image.name change accordingly.
+  Same output structure as above; if you provided name and/or expiration value, response.expiration and/or response.image.name will change accordingly.
 */
 ```